nemanjajelisijevic/javaDaemon/README.md

 mode (prototype method annotated with a @SideQuest annotation) constantly executing the sidequest method.

 To use the Daemon you'll need two java libs: daemonengine and daemonprocessor and an platform dependent lib for a consumer.
-For now, only implemented in android as a main looper wrapper.
+For now, consumer implementation is android only as a main looper wrapper.

 Daemonengine is an android os independent library that holds the classes needed to run the Daemons.